OSGeo/gdal/doc/source/programs/gdal_dataset_identify.rst

 .. option:: -f, --of, --format, --output-format json|text

     Which output format to use.
-Default is JSON.
+Default is JSON, or text when invoked from command line.

 .. option:: -r, --recursive